-“You needn’t have bothered,” said Isobelle, “We were going to throw the life ring to anyway.
+“You needn’t have bothered,” said Isabelle.
+“We were going to throw the life ring to her anyway.
 You don’t think we would have let her drown do you?”

-“I don’t know what I think,” said Isis, “But what you did was incredibly stupid and dangerous and mean and cruel.
-I’m goimg to tell Mrs. Hepworth what happened you you’ll both get expelled.”
+“I don’t know what I think,” said Isis, “but what you did was incredibly stupid and dangerous and mean and cruel.
+I’m going to tell Mrs Hepworth what happened and you’ll both get expelled.”

 “No don’t,” said Katie.
-“I dont want to get anyone expelled. if you do they’ll have to stop the opening ceremony again.
+“I dont want to get anyone expelled.
+If they do they’ll have to stop the opening ceremony again.
 People will say that the pool’s got a curse on it or something.
 And besides, we’ll all get into trouble for sneaking out here when we are not supposed to.
 The pool’s out of bound when there’s not a lesson on.”

-“Well at least we learned one thing,” said Samantha, “Katie’s a useless witch our she would have saved heself.”
+“Well at least we learnt one thing,” said Samantha, “Katie’s a useless witch or she would have saved herself.”

-Katie could have explained that witches’s are earth and fire.
+Katie could have explained that witches are earth and fire.
 Water belongs to mermaids.
-But was the point?
-It was all way out the mental grasp of these two silly girls.
+But what was the point?
+It was all way out of the mental grasp of these two silly girls.